tyler36/ddev-cypress/README.md

 - Run cypress via `ddev cypress-open` or `ddev cypress-run` (headless).

-It is recommended to run `ddev cypress-open` first to create configuration and support files.
+We recommend running `ddev cypress-open` first to create configuration and support files.
 This addon sets `CYPRESS_baseUrl` to DDEV's primary URL in the `docker-compose.cypress.yaml`.

 ### Configure `DISPLAY`

-To correctly display the Cypress screen and browser output, you must configure a `DISPLAY` environment variable.
+To display the Cypress screen and browser output, you must configure a `DISPLAY` environment variable.

 #### Windows 10